 Feasibility of tide or waves

-Feasibility study for the development of a tidal or wave energy system able to supply the on shore and off shore infrastructure will be approached.
-The study will take into consideration the technology, the size (power) of the system, the installation site and type.
-This system could be developed in cooperation with the local authority and / or electrical power companies.
+Feasibility study for the development of a tidal or wave energy system able to supply the on shore and off shore infrastructure was approached.
+This study took into consideration the technology, the size (power) of the system, the installation site and type.
+This system could be developed in cooperation with the local authority and/or electrical power companies.
 As three sites are involved, separate parallel activities were conducted, in order to be adapted to local contexts.